TFAGaming/DiscordJS-V14-Bot-Template/README.md

 # <samp>DiscordJS-V14-Bot-Template</samp> v2

-The simplified Discord bot commands handler built with discord.js version 14 and written in JavaScript.
+The simplified Discord bot commands & events handler built with discord.js version 14 and written in JavaScript.
 This handler can load up to 4 different type of commands; Prefix, Slash, User context and Message context.

 - The prefix commands are normal message commands that only starts with a specific guild prefix.
-By default, it's `?`.
+By default, it's the prefix provided in the `config.js` file.
 - The slash commands are built-in Discord commands and are more simplified than prefix commands.
 The prefix is always `/`.
-- The user commands are built-in Discord commands, and to execute a user command, right-click on a Discord user profile, Apps, and then select the command.
+- The user commands are built-in Discord commands, and to execute a user command, right-click on a Discord user profile, Apps, and then select a command.
-- The message commands are also built-in Discord commands, and to execute a message command, right-click on a message, Apps, and then select the command.
+- The message commands are built-in Discord commands, and to execute a message command, right-click on a message, Apps, and then select a command.

 Did you liked my project?
 Click on the star button (⭐️) right above your screen, thank you!